 Q: Do all nine ABU family members have redundant functions, or do they have specialized roles?

 Q: What is the significance of the constitutive expression of abu-1 in the pharynx?
+Is the pharyngeal expression directly linked to its role in CED-1-dependent barrier defense against ingested pathogens?

 Q: Does ABU-1 directly interact with ERAD components or function in a parallel pathway?